kkartas/APILinker/docs/architecture.md

 7. **Result Processing**: Results are collected and returned to the caller or handled by the error handler.

+8. **Optional Validation**: When configured, source responses and target requests are validated against JSON Schemas.
+In strict mode, schema mismatches cause the operation to fail early with readable diffs explaining the mismatch.

 ## Core Components

 ### 1. ApiLinker